FahmedaKhanom24/MIT_FutureMakers_2023/README.md

 | [__Module 9__](./Module_09_Optimization) | [__Module 10__](./Module_10_Activation_Functions) | [__Module 11__](./Module_14_Overfitting_and_Underfitting) | [__Module 12__](./Module_12_Regularization) | [__Module 13__](./Module_16_Ethics_and_Bias) |
 | [__Module 14__](./Module_14_Autoencoders) | [__Module 15__](./Module_15_Computer_Vision_and_GANs) | [__Module 16__](./Module_16_Style_Transfer) | [__Phase 2__](https://github.com/MySureStart/SureStart_Summer_2023/blob/main/README.md#program-phase-2-the-tech-innovation-phase) | |

-## Program Phase 1: The Tech Training Phase
+## Program Phase 1: The AI Tech-Skills Training Phase

 The first phase of the MIT FutureMakers Create-a-thon is the AI Technical Training phase.
 This phase is a self-paced learning phase, in which students working in a team-based learning environment, supported by SureStart mentors, complete technical modules focused on building foundational AI knowledge and hands-on Machine Learning skills.
 Besides support from technically-trained proximate mentors, participants will also receive advice, tips and recommendations for experienced academics and industry experts through our Career Pathways seminar series.